Speedball (art products): History

 In 1957, the factory moved from Camden to Statesville, North Carolina, while the offices were relocated in Pennsauken, NJ in 1963 and then to Philadelphia in 1965.
 Notable events during those years include the company's arranging for the immigration of expert pen makers from England, and its sponsorship of sports teams in Camden's amateur and industrial leagues.

 By the 1990s, Hunt marketed a large range of products that included (apart from its pens) papers, markers, utility knives, drawing boards, office furniture, office supplies, and roller laminators.
 The company offered them through its own brand as subsidiaries such as X-Acto, Bienfang, Conté, Boston, or Stabilo.

-On 14 November 1997, the company CEO, Walt Glazer, led a buy-out of the Speedball division during a major restructuring of the Hunt Corporation.
-As a result, the company was renamed "Speedball", and former Hunt pens started to be commercialized under the Speedball brand.
+On 14 November 1997, Walt Glazer, purchased the Speedball division from Hunt Corporation.
+As a result, the independent company "Speedball Art Products Co., L.L.C. was formed, and former Hunt pens started to be commercialized under the Speedball brand.

 Products

 The following is a list of current products manufactured and marketed by Speedball.
 The company also markets in the US products by other manufacturers, such as the ArtGraf brand of graphite putties and sticks by Portuguese company Viarco, and drawing charcoal sticks by British company Coates Charcoal.